arashnrim/upgrade/CONTRIBUTING.md

 The devs here use [WordCounter](wordcounter.net) to check our line lengths.

 ### Swift Styleguide
-We aren't using any methods of linting at the moment.
-However, we're having our eyes on [SwiftLint](https://github.com/realm/swiftlint).
+I'm not using any methods of linting at the moment.
+However, I'm having my eyes on [SwiftLint](https://github.com/realm/swiftlint).

 ## Additional Notes
-We want to thank you for your hard effort reading this guide, and we hoped that you're not as tired as we are while writing this.
+I'd like to thank you for your hard effort reading this guide, and I hope that you're not as tired as I am while writing this.
 Have fun contributing to the project!

 With love,
-Ora.
+ArashNrIm.